 An interesting class of matroids for which the best achievable competitiveness is still unknown is the class of rank-2 matroids.
 A loopless rank-2 matroid $\calM=(E,\calI)$ has very simple structure since its circuits have only 2 or 3 elements.
 Recall that two elements $e$ and $f$ are called \emph{parallel} if $\{e,f\}$ is a circuit, and being parallel is an equivalence relation on $E$.
 Consider the equivalence classes $C_1,\dots, C_k$ of this relation.
 A set $F\in \calI$ is then independent if and only if $|F\cap C_i|\leq 1$ and $|F|\leq 2$.
 So, in particular, rank-2 matroids are laminar matroids and, by Lemma~\ref{lem:arp}, \textsc{Greedy-Improving} is at least $a(2,p)=p(2 - 2 p + p \ln(p))$-competitive.
 By setting $p=0.4241$, this leads to a $0.3341$-competitive algorithm for this class.

 On the other hand, there are laminar matroids for which \textsc{Greedy-Improving} performs better.
 For example, on a uniform matroid of rank 2, the algorithm is $c(p,2)=p (3 - 3 p + 2 p \ln(p)))=a(2,p)+p(1-p)$-competitive.
-Below we analyze more carefully the competitiveness of \textsc{Greedy-Improving} for this class.
-Then we propose and analyze a second algorithm, called \textsc{Oblivious-Partition} that has a higher competitiveness on those instances in which \textsc{Greedy-Improving} behaves badly.
-Their combination then leads to a new algorithm with better competitiveness for rank-2 matroids.
-In this section, we show the following result.
+Below, we analyze more carefully the competitiveness of \textsc{Greedy-Improving} for this class.
+Then we propose and analyze a second algorithm, called \textsc{Oblivious-Partition}, with a higher competitiveness on instances where \textsc{Greedy-Improving} behaves badly.
+Their combination leads to a new algorithm with better competitiveness for rank-2 matroids.
+We show the following result.